Loyola University New Orleans: Law Library

 Loyola University New Orleans' Law Library is located in the College of Law building on the Broadway Campus.
 It contains over 286,000 volumes and microfilm for the support of the students and faculty of the College of Law.
 Due to the unique tradition of civil law in Louisiana, the library has substantial collections from civil law jurisdictions from around the world, including France, Scotland, and Quebec.

 Sustainability

 Loyola's Statement on Environmental Responsibility details the ways in which campus operations strives to maintain its facilities in an environmentally sound and sustainable manner.
 Currently, 75% of all university classrooms are equipped with motion sensor lights and irrigation systems are designed with rain sensors to conserve water, both efforts supporting energy efficiency.
 The Loyola recycling program includes office paper, aluminum cans, and newspaper.

-The student-run group Loyola University Community Action Program organizes the Environmental Action Program, which works to educate & advocate for environmental justice on campus and in the Gulf Coast region.
+The student-run group Loyola University Community Action Program organizes the Environmental Action Program, which works to educate and advocate for environmental justice on campus and in the Gulf Coast region.
 The Student Government Association maintains a Sustainability Garden to provide the campus community with gardening space and supplies as well as sustainability information.